Carry-on bag

 Can I take this item on a plane?

-Yes, spare lithium batteries can go in your carry-on bag, but not checked luggage.
-Batteries that power any device can go in checked-in luggage if they are in the electronic device and the device is turned off.
+Yes, you can take spare lithium batteries, including powerbanks, in your carry-on bag but they cannot travel in your checked luggage.
+Lithium batteries can travel in checked luggage but only if they are in a device they provide power to and only if the device is turned off.

 What are the restrictions?

-• Spare or loose batteries must be carried in carry-on, they are prohibited from checked luggage.
+• Spare lithium batteries must be carried in your carry-on bag, they are prohibited from checked luggage.

-• Each person is allowed a total of 20 spare batteries [including power banks] unless an airline has approved the carriage of more batteries.
-The 20 spare batteries can all be lithium batteries or a combination of lithium, dry-cell, nickel-metal hydride and non-spillable batteries.
+• Each person is allowed a total of 20 spare batteries [or powerbanks] unless an airline has approved the carriage of more batteries.
+The 20 spare batteries can be all lithium batteries or a combination of dry-cell, nickel-metal hydride, non-spillable and lithium batteries.

-• Each spare battery, must be individually protected by being in retail package, individual bag, a protective pouch, or with tape placed over exposed terminals.
+• Each spare battery must be individually protected by being in retail packaging, individual bag, a protective pouch, or with tape placed over exposed terminals.

 Why is this item restricted?